nu-xtal-tools/capow/README.md

 # capow
-Calculating and plotting optimal weights
+A GUI calculating optimal values for weighting parameters for a SHELXL weighting scheme for use in crystallographic refinement.

+To give feedback/report bugs please contact: N.Johnson5@ncl.ac.uk

 ## Introduction

-CAPOW is a graphical user interface to operate two programs; one to produce normal probability plots and another to calculate the optimal a and b parameters for a SHELXL weighting scheme.
+CAPOW (Calculating And Plotting Optimal Weights) is a graphical user interface to operate two programs; one to produce normal probability plots and another to calculate the optimal a and b parameters for a SHELXL weighting scheme.
 The SHELXL weighting scheme has six variables which can be defined by the user (a-f).
 For a refinement on F2: w=  q/(σ_(F^2)^2+(ap)^2+bp+d+e sin⁡θ

 where p = f F_o^2+(1-f)F_c^2 and q varies depending on the sign of parameter c: q = 1.0 when c = 0, q = exp⁡(c(sin⁡θ/λ)^2)  when c > 0, and q = 1 - exp⁡(c(sin⁡θ/λ)^2)  when c > 0.

 Optimal a and b parameters are routinely calculated for data refined in a variety of refinement programs, with the other parameters (c, d, e = 0 and f = 1/3) remaining fixed.

+However, some programs do not have the ability to calculate the optimal a and b parameters, especially when going beyond a spherical atom refinement, which is why CAPOW has been developed.

 ## Requirements

-The code has been written using python 2.7.5 and requires, PyQt4 (4.10.1), matplotlib (2.0.2), numpy (1.12.1), scipy (0.19.0) and the provided scripts to create the gui (window_tab.py) and calculate weighting scheme (shelx_weighting.py).
+The code has been written using python 2.7.5 and requires PyQt4 (4.10.1), matplotlib (2.0.2), numpy (1.12.1), scipy (0.19.0) and the provided scripts to create the gui (window_tab.py) and calculate weighting scheme (shelx_weighting.py).
 The source code has been tested on Scientific Linux 7.0 and Windows 8 and has been written with no operating system requirements.

 The program works with either a .fcf (SHELXL LIST 4 or 8) or .fco (XD2016) file and requires two other files to get additional information about the refinement.